.

 Welcome to our website !

-Our services for the month of July are as follows:Sunday, 7th July, THE SIXTH SUNDAY AFTER TRINITY 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Nicholas’, North Bradley.
-11 am Family Service, at St Thomas’, Southwick.
-11 am Holy Communion (Common Worship, Order Two – “BCP”), with sermon, at St Mary’s, Steeple Ashton.
-Sunday, 14th July, THE SEVENTH SUNDAY AFTER TRINITY 10.30 am Family Service, at St Mary’s, Steeple Ashton.
+Our services for the month of January are as follows:Sunday, 5th January, EPIPHANY (transferred from 6th January) 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, St Nicholas’, North Bradley.
+11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Mary’s, Steeple Ashton.
+Sunday, 12th January, THE BAPTISM OF CHRIST – THE FIRST SUNDAY OF EPIPHANY 10.30 am Family Service, at St Mary’s, Steeple Ashton.
 11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Thomas’, Southwick.
-Sunday, 21st July, THE EIGHTH SUNDAY AFTER TRINITY 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Nicholas’, North Bradley.
+Sunday, 19th January, THE SECOND SUNDAY OF EPIPHANY 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Nicholas’, North Bradley.
 11 am Morning Worship, at St Mary’s, Steeple Ashton.
-Sunday, 28th July, THE NINTH SUNDAY AFTER TRINITY 8 am Said Holy Communion (Common Worship, Order Two – “BCP”), at St Mary’s, Steeple Ashton.
+Sunday, 26th January, THE THIRD SUNDAY OF EPIPHANY 8 am Holy Communion (Common Worship, Order Two – “BCP”), with sermon, at St Mary’s, Steeple Ashton.
 10 am Family Service, at St Nicholas’, North Bradley.
 11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Thomas’, Southwick.

 Coronavirus (COVID-19) The wearing of face coverings in church by all who attend worship and, in general, by all those who attend church when there may be others present is recommended, though no longer mandatory.
 Individual Prayer in our churches: St Nicholas’, North Bradley and St Thomas’, Southwick are open by prior arrangement only.
 St Mary’s, Steeple Ashton, is open during daylight hours throughout the week. |